OuyangWenyu/hydrodataset/README.md

-# HydroBench
+# HydroDataset

-Data downloader and processor for Hydrologic Modeling
+Dataset downloader and processor for Watershed Hydrologic Modeling

-## Data source zoo list
+## Datasets zoo list

 - CAMELS/MOPEX/LAMAH
 - Daymet
-- ECMWF
+- ECMWF ERA5-Land
-- MODIS
+- MODIS ET
 - NLDAS

 More details are shown in the following sections.